moliver28/research-handbook/content/handbook/engineering/gitlab-com/policies/monitoring/_index.md

 ## Scope

-This policy applies to all GitLab.com monitoring services in support of GitLab’s statutory, regulatory and contractual requirements.
+This policy applies to all GitLab.com monitoring services in support of the statutory, regulatory and contractual requirements of GitLab.

 ## Roles & Responsibilities